sprice/chat/README.md

 ## Problems

 1. Chat does not work when two chats are displayed on the same screen (_Meeting_ node display).
 View a _Shout Box_ to experience chat working.
+This is a problem with `chatroom.js`.
+We can probably patch this file to get it working.
 2. Chat only seems to work when _Is this a public chatroom?_ is selected.
 We want to have private chats.
+3. Chat windows always shows _Author_ and _Timestamp_.
+Request is for the _Live notes_ to not display this.